cerb/cerb.github.io/_docs/getting_started/installation.md

 You won't need to download the entire project again after your initial installation.
 You also won't have to hassle with copying your `framework.config.php` configuration file or storage directory when upgrading, or repeating any of your custom modifications to the source code.

-You can download Cerb using Git with a single command:
+You can download Cerb into a specific directory with a single command:

 {% highlight bash %}
 $ git clone git://github.com/wgm/cerb.git cerb
 {% endhighlight %}

+You would access Cerb at a URL with a base path like `https://example.com/cerb`.
+You can change the last argument above to whatever path you want: `support`, `helpdesk`, etc.

+To download Cerb into the root of your domain instead, use:

+{% highlight bash %}
+$ git clone git://github.com/wgm/cerb.git .
+{% endhighlight %}

+This results in a URL without a base path, like `https://support.example.com/`

 # Set permissions